Long-Term Patterns for the Medically Lost

 Approaches such as meditation, CBT, neuro‑retraining, or assessing for neurodivergence do not cure multisystem illness.
 However, they may:

-- support pacing and could reduce crash risk
+- support pacing and reduce avoidable overextension

-- reduce emotional reactivity to volatility
+- reduce emotional reactivity to volatility for some people

 - make patterns easier to see